Chrome OS Alternative(s)

 No Chrome OS Flex?

 There were a few caveats with Bunsen Labs.
-They may or may not be deal breakers; for me they were not.
+They may or may not be deal breakers; they were not for me.

-Installation did not detect the track pad, but was fine upon reboot.
-This was only for an Acer C731, not other others I've tried.
+Installation did not detect the trackpad, but was fine upon reboot.

 After updates, EFI was broken.
 Doing update-grub fixed it.
 You will need to look up how to use the EFI shell to choose the right partition/file to boot.